Purely-Imaginary/php-interview-task-codeigniter/README.md

 # Amusement Park Coaster Management System

 This application manages roller coasters and their assigned wagons in an amusement park.
-It analyzes if the park has sufficient resources (wagons and personnel) to handle the projected number of daily clients for each roller coaster.
+It analyzes if the park has enough resources (wagons and personnel) to handle the projected number of daily clients for each roller coaster.

 ## Architecture